CraigglesO/lycheeJS/guides/ECMASCRIPT.md

 # TODO

-- Why Arguments are hard to trace (and probably leak with [].slice.call(arguments))
-- Fake Operator Overloading (Stream Builder example)
-- Polyfilled methods (Array, Object, String)

-- Branches (if/else/switch-case)
-- Loops (for/while/do-while/for in/for of)
-- Why do-while is bad for code quality
 - Expressions and Statements
+- Branches
+  - if / else
+  - switch / case
+- Loops
+  - for / while
+  - for in / for of
+- Garbage Collection
   - Runtime Memory
   - Heap Memory
   - Garbage Creation and Deletion
   - Fragmentation
-- Garbage Collector (Mark and Sweep, Copying, Generational)

-- Constructor Conventions
-- Prototype Conventions
-- Inheritance Conventions
-- Branch Prediction (why to use positive-only branches in methods)
-- Type Conventions (ternaries for easier parsing and lexing)
-- Definition Closures (Generational GC example)

 # ECMAScript Guide for lycheeJS Developers